herocrab/HeroCrabPlugin/README.md

 ![example branch parameter](https://github.com/herocrab/HeroCrabPlugin/actions/workflows/dotnet.yml/badge.svg?branch=main)

-HeroCrabPlugin is a _plugin project_ for Flax games that provides an authoritative network messaging framework for use in multi-player games developed with [Flax Engine](https://flaxengine.com/).
+HeroCrabPlugin is a _plugin project_ that provides an authoritative network messaging framework for use in multi-player games developed with [Flax Engine](https://flaxengine.com/).
 It was designed to be simple, flexible, and modular with a primary use-case of distributed player-owned servers and centralized catalog server(s).
 This README provides an introduction to the core components and general API examples.

 ---